Key takeaways

-Mt Emei is the closest of China's four sacred Buddhist mountains to a major foreign-tourist hub, and the only one most English-speaking travelers actually attempt.
-From Chengdu South Station it's 1h25m on the high-speed rail; from the mountain's base at Baoguo Temple it's a bus-plus-cable-car ascent to the Golden Summit at 3,077m, where on a clear morning you stand above a cloud sea watching sunrise hit a 48m gilded Samantabhadra Buddha.
+Mt Emei is the closest of China’s four sacred Buddhist mountains to a major foreign-tourist hub, and the only one most English-speaking travelers actually attempt.
+From Chengdu South Station it’s 1h25m on the high-speed rail; from the base at Baoguo Temple a bus-plus-cable-car ascent reaches the Golden Summit at 3,077m, where on a clear morning you stand above a cloud sea watching sunrise hit a 48m gilded Samantabhadra Buddha.
 UNESCO inscribed Mt Emei jointly with Leshan Giant Buddha in 1996 (World Heritage ID 779), making the combined 2-day trip the strongest cultural pairing available from Chengdu.

-What is Mt Emei (and why foreigners come)
+What Mt Emei is (and why foreigners come)

 Mt Emei (峨眉山, Emeishan) is one of the four sacred Buddhist mountains of China — alongside Wutai (Shanxi, dedicated to Manjushri), Jiuhua (Anhui, Ksitigarbha), and Putuo (Zhejiang, Guanyin).
 Mt Emei is dedicated to Samantabhadra (普贤菩萨), the bodhisattva of practice and meditation, and the 48m gilded statue at the Golden Summit is the world’s tallest monumental sculpture of him.
 The mountain has hosted Buddhist monastic life continuously since the 1st century CE; the oldest surviving structure, the bronze hall at Wannian Temple, dates to 1601 and houses a 7.85m Samantabhadra-on-elephant bronze cast in 980 CE.